 I dedicated a solid hour each morning to writing a new letter each day.
 I added a little fun to each one by decorating the outside of the envelopes.
 What could have been an overwhelming task turned into a labor of love, and I stayed motivated throughout the month by trying out new designs and patterns.

 Isn’t Kara the best?!
-I could feel her joy & excitement coming off the page.
-Huge gratitude & thanks to Kara for sharing her InCoWriMo experience with us.
-As part of the Week 2 Challenge, we encourage you to join a group & connect with new people. (check out our list for ideas here)
+I could feel her joy and excitement coming off the page.
+Huge gratitude and thanks to Kara for sharing her InCoWriMo experience with us.
+As part of the Week 2 Challenge, we encourage you to join a group and connect with new people (check out our list for ideas here).

 Do you think a letter writing group is for you?
 How do you think you’d measure up in the challenge?
 Let us know in the comments below.

 Kara Benz is the artist and author behind Boho Berry, where she inspires her readers to lead a more centered, fulfilled, and inspired life.
 Kara lives in Central NJ and is currently working on opening an Etsy shop filled with planner stickers, printables, and stationery.